xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 In this tutorial, we will focus on the `launch-xrd` script that we introduced as part of the xrd-tools repository in [Part-2]({{base_path}}/tutorials/2022-08-22-helper-tools-to-get-started-with-xrd/) of the [XRd tutorials Series]({{base_path}}/tags/#xrd-tutorial-series).

 While XRd images can be launched using docker natively - `launch-xrd` acts as a great abstraction to simplify the launching process for XRd images.
-We will explore this further.
+It is essentially a wrapper around `docker run` with all the required options to boot XRd.

 **Note**: A general guidance on the use of any xrd-tools script is to utilize the `--help` option to first dump the list of options available for use with each script.
 In these tutorials, we will attempt to try the most important/common options but the reader is encouraged to follow the help blurbs and try each option for each of the scripts.
 {: .notice--info}

 Part-5 of the XRd tutorials Series: [here]({{base_path}}/tutorials/2022-08-23-xrd-with-docker-compose-control-plane-and-vrouter).